01772 726621

 Physical Education

 In Years 5 and 6, the children have two hours of Physical Education a week.
-The first half term, the children will be learning skills linked to Hockey in their outdoor session and they will be creating a dance based off Robinhood in their indoor session.
+In the first half term, children will be learning skills linked to Hockey in their outdoor session and they will be developing their gymnastic skills in their indoor sessions.

-In the second half term, they will be focusing on teamwork and collaboration in their Orienteering unit and they will be sequencing moves in gymnastics to create a routine in pairs.
+In the second half term, children will be focusing on teamwork and problem solving in their Orienteering unit and they will be sequencing creating dance routines based on the theme of ‘Food Glorious Food’.

 Science